bgaber/terraform/aws/fedramp/automated-datadog-agent-upgrade/README.md

     - If latest version is approved then mute Datadog and trigger SSM Run Command​

-3. SSM Run Command will install penultimate version of agent on customer EC2 instances and latest version of agent on Staging Patch EC2 instances.​
+3. SSM Run Command will upgrade to the penultimate version of agent on customer EC2 instances and latest version of agent on Staging Patch EC2 instances.​

+4. SSM State Manager will install the penultimate version of the agent on non-K8s worker node EC2 instances.

 ## Importance of the version-approvals.csv file